turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 This process takes a while, and you’ll see the bars fluctuate.
 The number of resources will grow as Guardrails discovers them.

-## Step 11: Controls by State report
+## Step 11: View Controls by State report

 Select **Reports** from the top navigation menu.
 Type `controls` into the **Search reports…** field to show only reports with the word "controls" in their name.
 Select **Controls by State**.